 Now that you know the criteria to look for, here are some simple ways to find good candidate blogs for your outreach strategy:

-Note: Each of the results above is relevant to the search query and headline, and is both user- and Google-friendly.
+Note: Each of the results above is relevant to the search query and headline and is both user and Google-friendly.
 Looking at the headlines, you can see that the authors/bloggers behind these blogs are knowledgeable about SEO.
-Remember the criteria we listed above – these blogs and bloggers have it
+Remember the criteria we listed above – these blogs and bloggers have it.

 Next, click on any web page from the search results and explore the blog.
 Get to know the person(s) behind the blogs.
-Blogger outreach is simple, once you can understand (to a reasonable extent) the lifestyle of the person you plan to connect with.
+Blogger outreach is simple, once you can understand (to a reasonable extent) the lifestyle of the person that you plan to connect with.

 ii).
-Research: In this stage of blogger outreach, dig deeper into the blogs you want your content to be promoted on.
+Research: In this stage of blogger outreach, dig deeper into the blogs that you want your content to be promoted on.
 Type the blog URL into Open Site Explorer.
 We’ll use www.impactbnd.com in our example.

 Take note of the DA and PA scores for the site.
 A Domain Authority of 40+ is what you should aim for.
 A Page Authority that’s above 30 is also nice.

 You can also use Twitonomy, a Twitter tracking tool to find influencers who have lots of loyal followers on Twitter.
-It’s important for you to connect to these people because just one retweet could send 500 – 1,000 visitors to your web page per day.
+It’s important for you to connect to these people because just one retweet could send 500 – 1,000 visitors to your web page every day.